-As well as providing day-to-day care for children and young people, foster carers are expected to advocate on behalf of the child, support their educational, health and social wellbeing, manage sometimes challenging behaviour, promote contact with birth family members, keep records, attend meetings and work with the wider team, as well as developing their own skills.
+As well as providing day-to-day care for children and young people, foster carers are expected to advocate on behalf of the child, support their educational, health and social wellbeing, manage sometimes challenging behaviour, keep records, attend meetings and work with the wider team, as well as developing their own skills.

 Foster carers commit time and energy to children in their care.
 Being someone for them to trust, talk to and celebrate achievements is important, as is having the patience, resilience, and confidence to deal with situations which do not go to plan.
 Foster carers also need to be observant to recognise when they need to step in or seek assistance to help deal with a particular situation.
 Foster carers are also encouraged to reflect on their actions to learn from experiences and continuously develop their skills.

-All foster carers receive training before being approved to foster, granting them the tools and complimenting their skills and experience to help meet the needs of any child in their care.
+All foster carers receive training before being approved to foster, giving them the tools, and complimenting their skills and experience, to help meet the needs of any child in their care.
 Throughout a foster carer’s career, there will be opportunities and expectations to complete further training, as well as ongoing support.